 Address your Letter to the Right Individual

 You must make sure that before writing the letter, you already know the full name of the approved tenant you are sending the letter to.
-This will help you in address the recipient of the letter with their name rather than the generic “Dear Sir/Madam” or “To whom it may concern.”
+This will help you in addressing the recipient of the letter with their name rather than the generic “Dear Sir/Madam” or “To whom it may concern.”

 Include any Necessary Details

-Make sure you that you have included all the details that comprise a rental application approval letter.
+Make sure that you have included all the details that comprise a rental application approval letter.
 If you are not familiar with what to or not to include, you can download some of our templates that are well structured and tailored to help you understand everything you need to know about the Rental Application Approval Letter.